visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 Digital Partners should adopt a progressive enhancement approach to front-end implementation so that any asset caters for scenarios where JavaScript or CSS code fails to load or has been intentionally disabled.

-Additional guidance can be found in the UK Government website on Progressive Enhancement.
+Additional guidance can be found in the [UK Government website on Progressive Enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement).

 Further, where JavaScript frameworks are chosen to build client-side web applications, consideration should be given to mitigate problems between client and server and address accessibility, performance, and SEO requirements.
 To this end Server-Side Rendering implementations maybe required, please speak to VisitScotland’s development team who will be happy to offer advice.

 ### Analytics, SEO and GDPR

-All assets developed for VisitScotland should comply with Digital First standards and should include VisitScotland’s standards on general analytics, SEO and GDPR.
+All assets developed for VisitScotland should comply with [Digital Scotland Service Standards](https://www.gov.scot/publications/digital-scotland-service-standard/) and should include VisitScotland’s standards on general analytics, SEO and GDPR.

 Discussion with relevant teams should be had early in any Discovery phase and before development starts.
 Relevancy of the asset should determine how much engagement will be required.
 Specific requirements on these topics are outlined in the following sections.